Paid annual leave

 Carrying over leave and payment in lieu

-There is no right to carry over statutory leave from one leave year to the next.
+Except in the circumstance set out in the following section there is no right to carry over statutory leave from one leave year to the next.
 So if a worker's holiday rights are confined to those which he or she is granted by the Regulations and he or she does not exercise the right to take annual leave within a leave year, then the statutory entitlement to paid holiday will be lost.

 Nor do the Regulations make any provision for unused leave to be replaced with a payment in lieu, except where employment is terminated.